Explicit construction of $N = 2$ SCFT orbifold models. Spectral flow and mutual locality: Introduction

 In this paper we continue the investigation of the orbifolds of tensor products of $N = 2$ minimal models.
 We present a more general construction of orbifold model fields based on a different point of view than that used in \cite{BP}.
 Namely, we show how to use such products of exactly solvable $N=2$ minimal models in order to explicitly construct a set of fields in the orbifold models and thus to obtain new exactly solvable $N=2$ SCFT models with the central charge equal to $9$.

-For a few examples, we construct chiral and anti-chiral rings and show that their dimensions are consistent with the dimensions of the Cohomology groups of mutually mirror CY-manifolds (including those considered in \cite{GrPl}), which confirms the correctness of our approach.
+For a few examples, we construct chiral and anti-chiral rings and show that their dimensions are consistent with the dimensions of the cohomology groups of mutually mirror CY-manifolds, predicted by D. Gepner \cite{DG}, \cite{COGP} and discovered in \cite{CLS}, \cite{GrPl}, (see also \cite{LS}).

 The plan of the paper is as follows.

 In Section~\ref{sec:2} we consider some known facts about the representation theory of the $N=2$ Virasoro superalgebra, $N=(2,2)$ superconfomal field theory models, and $N=(2,2)$ minimal models needed in what follows.
 We also present the construction of all primary fields of the minimal models by twisting the spectral flow from chiral primary fields.
 In section~\ref{sec:3} we consider the compositions of the $N=(2,2)$ minimal models and introduce the so called admissible group for the orbifold construction.
 Then we generalize the construction of the spectral flow of primary fields defined in the previous section to the case of composite models and construct explicitly the complete set of fields of the orbifold model from the requirement of mutual locality.